eltzanis/mAIstro/README.md

 Experience the power of mAIstro - your intelligent desktop assistant for building complete AI pipelines in medical imaging.

+✨ Includes enhanced capabilities and performance improvements.
+🧠 The latest versions of mAIstro tools are embedded in the mAIstro Desktop App.

 From radiomic feature extraction to the development, evaluation, and deployment of segmentation, classification, and regression AI models, everything happens right on your desktop by simply chatting with mAIstro.

 👉 [Learn more and get download & installation instructions](./mAIstro_Desktop_app.md)